Emese92/the-early-birdie/README.md

 - As a Site User I can choose from available times and dates for a booking so that is reserved for when I need it to be
 - As a Site User I can request a booking so that reservation is progressed
 - As a Site User I can create, read, update and delete bookings so that I can manage my reservation
-- As a Site Admin I canapprove or disapprove bookings so that I can manage availability
+- As a Site Admin I can approve or disapprove bookings so that I can manage availability
 - As a Site User I can receive confirmation about my booking so that I am assured it has been approved
 - As a Site Admin I can view bookings so that I can read all the details